Bilkisu Yusuf: Career

 Yusuf was the adviser to the Nigerian President on International Affairs.
 She was also a notable women's right's activist.
 She founded several NGOs, such as Women In Nigeria (WIN), which was one of the earliest feminist organizations in Nigeria, Federation of Muslim Women's Associations in Nigeria (FOMWAN), the Nigerian Interfaith Action Association Against Malaria (NIFAAM), and Health Reform Foundation of Nigeria (HERFON), She was executive director of Advocacy Nigeria.
 She was also active in the Bring Back Our Girls, which was aimed at the safe return of the Chibok girls.

 Death

 A stampede occurred at an intersection in Mina, Saudi Arabia on 24 September 2015, at about 9 a.m.
 The crowds were on their way from Muzdalifah to Jaramat, where pilgrims cast stones at pillars to symbolize the stoning of the devil during the Hajj.
 From there they would head to the Grand Mosque in Mecca.
 Over 2,000 pilgrims were trampled to death during the stampede and almost 200 of those were identified as Nigerian citizens.
 Bilkisu Yusuf was identified among those killed by the stampede.
 Other prominent Nigerians who were trampled to death in the stampede include Professor Tijjani El-Miskin.

-Context

-Saudi Arabia is a Middle Eastern country with a population of 27,752,316.
-It is home to the two most sacred mosques in the religion of Islam.
-One of those is Masjid al-Haram in Mecca, which is the destination of the Hajj pilgrimage.
-And the other is Medina's Masjid an-Nabawi, burial site of the Prophet Muhammad.
-The pilgrimage to Mecca is the fifth pillar of Islam and according to its belief should be conducted at least once in every Muslim's life.
-This pilgrimage is done by thousands of people each year from all across the world.

-Nigeria is a country in West Africa.
-Their society has strong patriarchal ties, which leads to much discrimination against women.
-They also have a problem with extreme poverty and drugs.
-Boko Haram in 2014 abducted 219 Chibok school girls, which brought worldwide attention to efforts to rescue the girls.
-However, about 100 were found in April–May 2017.